Walking the Wheel of the Year

 Breathing in forest air increases the level of natural killer (NK) cells in our blood.
 Our body uses these NK cells to combat infections and cancers.
 One Japanese study showed a rise in the number and activity of these NK cells by people who forest bathe.
 In addition to affecting immune system function, phytoncides improve sleep, lift mood and attention, and boost creativity.

 The positive impact of spending time in nature is proven.
 It turns out that walking and relaxing in this type of immersive experience amongst the trees offers various health benefits.
-That’s why forest bathing is also called forest therapy.
+That’s why forest bathing is also called forest therapy.y.

 The Forest is the Therapist.
 The Guide Just Opens the Door.